magicalsoup/htn-backend-mock-server/README.md

 }
 ```
 #### Notes
-- the frequency of each skill is stored in `_all`.
+- the frequency of each activity is stored in `_all`.
 - all parameters are optional